github9175/JOS-operating-system/Lab3 note.md

 • Push %eip.
 • Clear the IF bit in %eflags, but only on an interrupt.
 • Set %cs and %eip to the values in the descriptor

+Figure 3-1 shows the stack after an int instruction completes and there was a privilege-level change (the privilege level in the descriptor is lower than CPL).
+If the int instruction didn’t require a privilege-level change, the x86 won’t save %ss and
+%esp.
+After both cases, %eip is pointing to the address specified in the descriptor table, and the instruction at that address is the next instruction to be executed and the first instruction of the handler for int n.
+It is job of the operating system to implement these handlers, and below we will see what xv6 does.
+An operating system can use the iret instruction to return from an int instruction.
+It pops the saved values during the int instruction from the stack, and resumes execution at the saved %eip.